-The Drug-Free Workplace Act of 1988 requires Dartmouth, as a federal contractor and grant recipient, to certify that it will provide a drug-free workplace.
+The Drug-Free Workplace Act of 1988, which was repealed and restated in Public Law 111-350 on January 4, 2011, requires Dartmouth, as a federal contractor and grant recipient, to certify that it will provide a drug-free workplace.
 Unlawful manufacture, distribution, dispensation, possession, or use of a controlled substance is prohibited in the Dartmouth workplace.
 Dartmouth will not condone criminal activity on its property, or on property under its direct control, and will take appropriate action up to and including terminating an employee or requiring them to participate in a drug abuse assistance or rehabilitation program.
 As a condition of employment, employees must abide by the terms of this prohibition and must notify Dartmouth of any criminal drug statute conviction for a violation occurring in the workplace not later than five days after such conviction.